-Born on April 28, 1758—in Westmoreland County, Virginia—James Monroe was the second of five children of Spence and Elizabeth Jones Monroe, “small” planters who raised tobacco on their 600-acre farm.
-Initially educated at Parson Campbell’s school in Westmoreland, the future President studied at the College of William and Mary in Williamsburg, Virginia, from 1774 until 1776, when he enlisted in the Continental Army’s Third Virginia Regiment.
+Born on April 28, 1758—in Westmoreland County, Virginia—James Monroe was the second of five children of Spence and Elizabeth Jones Monroe, “small” planters who raised tobacco on their farm of approximately 500 acres.
+Initially educated at Parson Campbell’s school in Westmoreland, the future President studied at the College of William and Mary in Williamsburg, Virginia, from 1774 until 1776, when he enlisted in the Continental Army’s Third Virginia Infantry Regiment.

 In February 1786 Monroe married Elizabeth Kortright of New York City.
 Soon after, the couple moved to Fredericksburg, Virginia, where Monroe practiced law for three years before moving to Albemarle County, Virginia.
 (Today, the James Monroe Museum and Memorial Library is located on the property where Monroe’s law office once stood.)

-The Monroes had three children—Eliza (born in December 1786), James Spence Monroe (born in May 1799, died in September 1800), and Maria Hester (born in early 1803).
-For twenty-four years—from 1799 to 1823—the Monroe family home was Highland, Monroe’s Albemarle County plantation adjacent to Jefferson’s Monticello.
+The Monroes had three children—Eliza (born in late 1786), James Spence Monroe (born in May 1799, died in September 1800), and Maria Hester (born in the spring of 1802).
+For 24 years—from 1799 to 1823—the Monroe family home was Highland, Monroe’s Albemarle County plantation adjacent to Jefferson’s Monticello.